 How to become a “regular” guy or gal

-An important aspect of colon health is a diet rich in fiber.
+An important aspect of colon health and regularity is a diet rich in fiber.

 Even though fiber contains no nutrients, vitamins or minerals, it adds bulk to help keep other foods moving through the digestive system.
 Fiber also absorbs and holds water, which softens the stool for easier elimination.
 Here are the recommended amounts of fiber for men and women: